-• Ensure complete irrigation of the eye by keeping eyelids apart and away from eye and moving the eyelids by occasionally lifting the upper and lower lids. ▶ Continue flushing until advised to stop by the Poisons Information Centre or a doctor, or for at least 15 minutes.
-Transport to hospital or doctor without delay. ▶ Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.
-If skin or hair contact occurs: Immediately flush body and clothes with large amounts of water, using safety shower if available.
-Skin Contact Quickly remove all contaminated clothing, including footwear.
+Eye Contact If this product comes in contact with the eyes: Immediately hold eyelids apart and flush the eye continuously with running water.
+Ensure complete irrigation of the eye by keeping eyelids apart and away from eye and moving the eyelids by occasionally lifting the upper and lower lids.
+Continue flushing until advised to stop by the Poisons Information Centre or a doctor, or for at least 15 minutes.
+Transport to hospital or doctor without delay.
+Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.
+Skin Contact If skin or hair contact occurs: Immediately flush body and clothes with large amounts of water, using safety shower if available.
+Quickly remove all contaminated clothing, including footwear.
 Wash skin and hair with running water.
-Continue flushing with water until advised to stop by the Poisons Information Centre.
-Transport to hospital, or doctor.
-If fumes or combustion products are inhaled remove from contaminated area.
-Lav patient down.
+Continue flushing with water until advised to stop by the Poisons Information Centre Transport to hospital, or doctor.
+Inhalation If fumes or combustion products are inhaled remove from contaminated area.
+Lay patient down.
 Keep warm and rested.
-Prostheses such as false teeth, which may block airway, should be removed, where possible, prior to initiating first aid Apply artificial respiration if not breathing, preferably with a demand valve resuscitator, bag-valve mask device, or pocket mask as trained.
+Prostheses such as false teeth, which may block airway, should be removed, where possible, prior to initiating first aid procedures.
+Apply artificial respiration if not breathing, preferably with a demand valve resuscitator, bag-valve mask device, or pocket mask as trained.
 Perform CPR if necessary.
 Transport to hospital, or doctor, without delay.
-Inhalation Inhalation of vapours or aerosols (mists, fumes) may cause lung oedema.
+Inhalation of vapours or aerosols (mists, fumes) may cause lung oedema.
 Corrosive substances may cause lung damage (e.g. lung oedema, fluid in the lungs).
-As this reaction may be delayed up to 24 hours after exposure, affected individuals need complete rest (preferably in semi-recumbent posture) and must be kept under medical observation even if no symptoms are (yet) manifested. ▶ Before any such manifestation, the administration of a spray containing a dexamethasone derivative or beclomethasone derivative may be considered.
+As this reaction may be delayed up to 24 hours after exposure, affected individuals need complete rest (preferably in semi-recumbent posture) and must be kept under medical observation even if no symptoms are (yet) manifested.
+Before any such manifestation, the administration of a spray containing a dexamethasone derivative or beclomethasone derivative may be considered.
 This must definitely be left to a doctor or person authorised by him/her.
-(ICSC13719) ▶ For advice, contact a Poisons Information Centre or a doctor at once.
+(ICSC13719) Ingestion For advice, contact a Poisons Information Centre or a doctor at once.
 Urgent hospital treatment is likely to be needed.
-If swallowed do NOT induce vomiting If vomiting occurs, lean patient forward or place on left side (head-down position, if possible) to maintain open airway and Ingestion prevent aspiration.
-Observe the patient carefully. ▶ Never give liquid to a person showing signs of being sleepy or with reduced awareness; i.e. becoming unconscious. • Give water to rinse out mouth, then provide liquid slowly and as much as casualty can comfortably drink. ► Transport to hospital or doctor without delay.
+If swallowed do NOT induce vomiting.
+If vomiting occurs, lean patient forward or place on left side (head-down position, if possible) to maintain open airway and prevent aspiration.
+Observe the patient carefully.
+Never give liquid to a person showing signs of being sleepy or with reduced awareness; i.e. becoming unconscious.
+Give water to rinse out mouth, then provide liquid slowly and as much as casualty can comfortably drink.

+Transport to hospital or doctor without delay.